jdonaldson/golgi/Readme.md

 function to invoke, and capturing the return value in the enum.

 Golgi provides this functionality by extending a separate `Golgi` class.
 This class is fully parameterized by the types we've defined previously.
-It also includes a special `MetaGolgi` parameter that we'll talk about later.

 ```haxe
 import golgi.Golgi;